 This is a personal preference.
 However, we prefer to have plenty of ventilation in the hive even during the winter.
 We leave our screen bottom boards open.
 If you prefer to close the screen bottom board, simply slide in a thin piece of metal or plastic.
 In my courses, I teach how to wrap hives for winter and to use our Winter-Bee-Kind feeding system to feed the bees in the winter and to provide upper ventilation.

 11. What Do You Recommend To Combat Varroa Mites?

 12. How Do I Treat Small Hive Beetle?

 Varroa destructor will be found in all beehives.
 We recommend these natural methods:

 Since we prefer not to use harsh insecticides in the hive, the best method is be sure your colony is strong in population.

 Small hive beetles love smaller colonies to infest.
 Always smash and trap.
 We have extensive teachings and videos on trapping small hive beetles.

 13. What Do I Do If I Want Northern Bees But Can Only Find Southern Packages?

-All package bees come from the sunshine states, southern states and California.
+All packaged bees come from the sunshine states, southern states, and California.
 There is absolutely NO WAY anyone in the north can provide packages prior to May, and probably not then.
 Many northern beekeepers like the idea of a nuc, which is four or five frames from a strong hive, and a queen.
 But nuc producers can never produce the volume of bees to ever replace the number of packages sent to new beekeepers.
 Therefore, many northern beekeepers purchase southern packages, and if the queen fails, they replace her with a northern produced queen.